nicholaslimzixian/tp/docs/DeveloperGuide.md

     Use case resumes at step 2.

 * 4a.
 Write operation fails (e.g. lack of permissions).
   * 4a1.
-CampusBook shows “Export failed.
-Please check file permissions.”
+CampusBook shows an error message.
     Use case ends.

 ---